Nuclei-Software/nuclei-tool-guide/source/toolchain/gnu/intro.rst

     ``libncrt`` is short of Nuclei C Runtime Library, which currently support Nuclei RV32 processor, which is released by Nuclei to reduce c library code size, and improve math library speed, for details, please refer to the user guide located in ``gcc\share\pdf\Nuclei C Runtime Library Doc.pdf``

-Significant Changes Brought by GCC13 Compared to GCC10
+Significant Changes Brought by GCC14 Compared to GCC13
 ======================================================

-- Instead of using single-letter ``bkp`` to enable these extensions as we did on gcc10, we split them all into corresponding sub-extensions, for example, ``_zba_zkr_zve32f``, please check https://doc.nucleisys.com/nuclei_sdk/develop/buildsystem.html#arch-ext to learn about how to adapt Nuclei SDK to support gcc13 upgraded from gcc10.

-- Implement new style of architecture extension test macros: each architecture extension has a corresponding feature test macro, which can be used to test its existence and version information.
-In addition, we add several custom macros, ``__riscv_dsp``, ``__riscv_bitmanip``.

-- Add new option ``-misa-spec=*`` to control ISA spec version.
-This controls the default version of each extensions.
-The official version is ``20191213``, but it is set to ``2.2`` when configuring nuclei toolchain.
-  The difference between them is that in ``20191213`` version, ``Zicsr`` and ``Zifencei`` are separated from the ``i`` extension into two independent extensions, and using ``-misa-spec=2.2`` can avoid incompatible errors when the ``Zicsr`` and ``Zifencei`` are not passed to ``-march=``.
-See for details at https://github.com/riscv-collab/riscv-gnu-toolchain/issues/1315

-- Support for vector intrinsics as specified in version 0.12 of the RISC-V vector intrinsic specification.
+- Support for the zilsd and zclsd extensions.

-- The toolchain component prefix is ``riscv-nuclei-elf-`` on gcc10, but is ``riscv64-unknown-elf-`` on gcc13.

-- On gcc10, RISCV intrinsic api heads contain ``riscv_vector.h``, ``riscv_vector_itr.h``, ``rvintrin.h``, ``rvp_intrinsic.h``, but now only ``riscv_vector.h``, ``rvp_intrinsic.h``, ``riscv_nuclei_xlcz.h`` are provided in gcc13, if you want to find ``b`` or ``k`` intrinsic API, please check https://github.com/riscv/riscv-crypto/blob/main/benchmarks/share/rvintrin.h and https://github.com/riscv/riscv-crypto/blob/main/benchmarks/share/riscv-crypto-intrinsics.h , and for RVV intrinsic API, we support 0.12 in gcc13 now, see https://github.com/riscv-non-isa/rvv-intrinsic-doc/releases/tag/v1.0-rc0

-- The version of the libncrt was changed from v2.0.0 to v3.0.0, and libncrt is now split into three parts, 'libncrt', 'heapops' and 'fileops', click https://doc.nucleisys.com/nuclei_sdk/develop/buildsystem.html#stdclib to learn about how the newlib/libncrt are used in Nuclei SDK with gcc13.
+- Some Nuclei custom CSR naming has been re-revised and corrected.

+- Implement custom VPU intrinsics for Nuclei.

+- Nuclei introduces the bf16 type and supports the xxlvfbf and xxlfbf extensions.

+- Added support for 3-issue(nuclei-1000-3w-series) and 4-issue(nuclei-1000-4w-series) in the Nuclei 1000 series CPUs.

+- GCC14 introduces additional function attribute checks compared to GCC13.
+For more details, you can refer to https://gcc.gnu.org/gcc-14/porting_to.html.

+- Add the option to automatically generate control for xldsp with -mautovec-dsp for gcc, which is enabled by default.

 Install and Setup
 =================

 .. rubric:: Build Toolchain

-For more information about how to build a toolchain, see https://github.com/riscv-mcu/riscv-gnu-toolchain/tree/nuclei/2024-gcc13/scripts/toolchain.
+For more information about how to build a toolchain, see https://github.com/riscv-mcu/riscv-gnu-toolchain/tree/nuclei/2024-gcc14-llvm19/scripts/toolchain.
 (Only for Nuclei internal use, no technical support is provided)

 .. rubric:: Development

-The process of user compilation and development can see from https://github.com/riscv-mcu/riscv-gnu-toolchain/blob/nuclei/2024-gcc13/README.md.
+The process of user compilation and development can see from https://github.com/riscv-mcu/riscv-gnu-toolchain/blob/nuclei/2024-gcc14-llvm19/README.md.
 To get other  technical support, please send issues directly to the upstream repository https://github.com/riscv-collab/riscv-gnu-toolchain.

 .. rubric:: Examples